 Word-of-mouth is still the most effective lead generation marketing strategy to grow your business.

-You can even incentivize your existing customers to refer to their friends — offer discounts, extra loyalty points, etc.
+You can even incentivize your existing customers to refer to their friends — offer discounts, extra loyalty points, etc. You can bolster your social profiles to boost referrals by buying IG followers.

-Most companies struggle to create a steady flow of leads.
-By understanding the lead generation process from start to finish, you can begin to identify any bottlenecks that could hold your company back from success.
+When you evaluate the lead generation process from start to finish, you can begin to identify any bottlenecks that could hold your company back from success.